project-sunbird/project-sunbird.github.io/pages/developer-docs/telemetry/specification.md

 This API is used to log telemetry of user response.
 For example; Responded to assessments.

-Request Arguments:
+The "Edata" structure of Start is as follows:

 <pre>
-data  - Object //Required
 {
+  "edata": {
     "target": TARGET, // Required.
-Target of the response "qid": "", // Required.
-Unique assessment/question id "type": "", // Required.
+Target of the response "type": "", // Required.
 Type of response.
 CHOOSE, DRAG, SELECT, MATCH, INPUT, SPEAK, WRITE "values": [{"key":"value"}] // Required.
 Array of response tuples.
 For ex: if lhs option1 is matched with rhs optionN - [{"lhs":"option1"}, {"rhs":"optionN"}]
-}

-TARGET = {
-  "id": "", // Required. unique id for the target "ver": "", // Required. version of the target "type": "", // Required.
-Type of the target "parent": {
-    "id": "", // Optional. parent id of the object "type": "" // Optional. parent type of the object.
-Required if parentid is present.
   }
 }
 </pre>

 Example event data: